 Q2.
 If half the votes don’t count, how is the winner (the party to form government) determined in an election?

 A. With our old First-Past-The-Post system, the winning party is typically the one with the greatest number of winning candidates from the results of the 87 separate riding contests.
 In the current system, the party that wins can actually have fewer votes in total, over the whole province, than the party that loses!
 This happened, for example, in 1996, when the BC Liberal Party had 37,534 more votes than the BC New Democratic Party, but the NDP still won the election.

 Q3.
 Some people are saying B.C. should switch to a “PR” system.
 What’s that?

 A. PR or “Pro Rep” stands for Proportional Representation.
 Pro Rep is fair, because it means the proportion of MLAs elected for a given party is the same as the proportion of people who voted for that party in the first place.

 Q4.
 What else is good about Pro Rep?

-A. Pro Rep means, on average, fewer elections, stronger long-term planning, and less flip-flopping on government policies.
-It also results in less government debt, a better quality of public services, and government spending more in line with voter priorities.
+A. Pro Rep means stronger long-term planning and less flip-flopping on government policies.
+It also results, on average, in less government debt, a better quality of public services, and government spending more in line with voter priorities.